Azure/data-api-builder/docs/GetStarted.md

 ## Deploy Container

-If you are planning to deploy the container on Azure App service or elsewhere, you should the image to an ACR.
+If you are planning to deploy the container on Azure App service or elsewhere, you should deploy the image to an ACR.
 In the following example we are using `multiverseacr.azurecr.io/multiverse-graphql` ACR, but you can use any other ACR to which have access to.

 ### Push Image